TomasSirotek/Private-Movie-Collection/README.md

 ### Data Access Object

-Example Method to retrieve movie by its category ID with myBatis and SL4J
+Example Method to retrieve movie by its category ID with com.movie_collection.dal.myBatis and SL4J

 - Additional mapping included in Movie.xml

 ``` java
 @Override